 The College of Engineering offers numerous graduate engineering certificates for professionals at every career stage.
 These certificates may be completed as stand-alone credentials or in combination with a graduate degree.
-They typically consist of 16 to 20 credits and allow the learner to quickly gain a credential to advance their skills and knowledge, meet an emerging career market need, or add to their professional preparation.
+They typically consist of 16 to 20 semester hours and allow the learner to quickly gain a credential to advance their skills and knowledge, meet an emerging career market need, or add to their professional preparation.
 In many cases, graduate coursework completed as part of a certificate program may be applied toward a graduate degree in the College of Engineering.
 Whether you are a working professional seeking new career opportunities, or a full-time graduate student looking to enhance your credentials, our broad and continuously expanding range of certificates are ready to help move your preparation forward.

 Mechanical and Industrial Engineering